panoply/spx/readme.md

 ## data-pjax-track

 Place on elements to track on a per-page basis that might otherwise not be contained within target elements.
+This methods will append nodes to the document `<body>` and placement is not certain.
+This is helpful when you need to reference an `svg` sprite of template or some sort.

 <details>
 <summary>